mozilla/fx-private-relay/docs/translations.md

 team.

 The translation bundles use the [Fluent format](https://projectfluent.org/).
-They are also included in the Docker image, and read by the email processing apps at runtime.
+They are included in the Docker image that is deployed to the stage and production environments, and read by the email processing apps at runtime.
 They are also embedded in the JavaScript during the build process, so that the website text is translated.

 The user's desired language is stored with their Firefox Account, which uses the `Accept-Language` header provided by the browser.
 If there is a matching